• Skip to main content

 It's magically delicious!!

-The step-by-step photo instructions for how to make a corned beef boxty:
+The step-by-step photo instructions to make an Irish stuffed boxty.

 An overhead closeup photo of a golden potato pancake called and Irish Corned Beef Boxty on a green and brown plaid plate.